diazadr/konsultasi-web/README.md

 ```
 py app.py
 ```
-ow, you should be able to access the application at localhost:5000 (or whatever port you have configured).
+Now, you should be able to access the application at localhost:5000 (or whatever port you have configured).

 Contributing
 We welcome contributions!
 Please see our Contributing Guidelines for more details.